-Each spring, businesses in King County outside of the City of Seattle are invited to apply for recognition as a Best Workplace for Waste Prevention and Recycling.
-This year, King County’s Solid Waste Division has named 89 local businesses to its seventh annual list of Best Workplaces.
+Each spring, businesses throughout King County, outside of the City of Seattle, are invited to apply for recognition as a Best Workplace for Waste Prevention and Recycling.
+This year, King County’s Solid Waste Division has named 112 local businesses to its tenth annual list of Best Workplaces.

-Be inspired, learn something new and glean ideas for your own business by viewing the 2013 Best Workplace profiles below.
+Be inspired, learn something new, and glean ideas for your own business by viewing the 2016 Best Workplace profiles below.
 Don’t miss advice that many businesses have included in their profiles.
-Congratulations to each 2013 Best Workplace!
+Congratulations to each 2016 Best Workplace!

 This year’s Best Workplace profiles are organized by business categories.
 Click the following to jump to a category:

 Bastyr University returns for its seventh year as a Best Workplace for Waste Prevention and Recycling, and its third year on the Honor Roll.
 The University’s recycling programs continue to thrive even with a growing student population and increased staff.
 Materials recycled on campus include mixed paper goods, cardboard, compost, batteries, ballasts, lamps, fluorescent tubes, polystyrene, electronics, and metal.
 Each floor has centralized trash and recycling collection to helpsave can liners and hours of custodial services, while also increasing awareness of recycling programs and compliance.
 Since last year, the school reduced the number of compost collection containers by 60 percent by locating them strategically throughout the campus.
 The school was able to reduce the cost of labor and bin liners while maintaining the same level of compost collection.